Twofold Multiprior Preferences and Failures of Contingent Reasoning: Model and Representation

-We present a literal, or ``psychological,'' interpretation of TFC preferences.
-Our purpose is to explain how they departs from Bewley's model, their direct intellectual predecessor.
-The rest of the paper provides the behavioral content of this class of preferences, and how it compares to other models of choice under uncertainty.
+We now present a literal, or ``psychological,'' interpretation of twofold multiprior preferences.
+Our purpose is to explain how twofold preferences depart from Bewley's model, their direct intellectual predecessor.
+The rest of the paper examines the behavioral content of this class of preferences, and how it compares to other models of choice under uncertainty.

-TFC preferences describe a decision maker who assigns to each act a set of possible payoff consequences -- consequences which we term \textit{evaluations}.
-Alice, our decision maker, does not think in terms of states of the world, and cannot formulate a theory of how acts result in different outcomes depending on the realized state.
-She has a \emph{practical} understanding of each act; not a theoretical one.
-Alice knows that an act is associated with a range of possible payoff consequences.
-The ancient Romans, for example, added wine to water for sanitary reasons, even though they had no knowledge of micro-organisms, or of how pathogens are affected by alcohol.\footnote{We believe that Alice's practical knowledge illustrates a very common situation.
-The subject of wine in Rome alone provides many examples: Cato The Elder recommended careful cleaning of wine-making instruments, and the physician Galen used wine to clean gladiators' wounds.
-The ancient Romans had no theoretical understanding of fermentation or infections.}
+Twofold preferences describe a decision maker who assigns to each act a set of possible payoff consequences---consequences which we term \textit{evaluations}.
+Alice, our decision maker, does not fully think in terms of states of the world, and has only a limited understanding of how acts result in different outcomes depending on the realized state.
+She has a practical understanding of each act; not a theoretical one.
+Alice knows that an act is associated with a range of possible payoff consequences, but in making comparison between acts, she finds it difficult to trace how the consequence of her action vary across states.